rmcanany/SolidEdgeHousekeeper/README.md

 ### Selection

-The General Tab is where you select what files to process.
+The Home Tab is where you select what files to process.
 With the Selection Toolbar, you can select by folder, by top-level assembly, by list, or by files with errors from a previous run.